With a reputation for being incredibly expensive, many potential visitors plainly assume that there is no real way to save money in Copenhagen.

 In general, expect a beer in Copenhagen to cost somewhere around €6-8 and expect to pay about the same for a glass of wine.
 Spirits are going to cost a bit more and if you want to have a cocktail while out and about, plan to spend about €10-15 per drink, depending on what you’ve ordered.

-This also doesn’t include any pre-trip expenses such as flights (search on Skyscanner for great deals!) or travel insurance.
-For travel insurance, SafetyWing is a good option if you’re travelling in Copenhagen on a budget.
+This also doesn’t include any pre-trip expenses such as flights or travel insurance.
+For travel insurance, SafetyWing is a good option.

 Is Copenhagen expensive to visit?
 Well, it certainly isn’t the world’s most affordable city, however, it doesn’t have to be outrageously pricey if you know where to spend your money.

-Are you wondering about the prices in Copenhagen?
-Have you visited the Danish capital?
+Are you visiting Copenhagen?
+Have any questions?
 Let us know in the comments!

 Best, Ann C. Stader